 Dunstable Downs winter walk, Bedfordshire

 Step outside and enjoy the beautiful Bedfordshire countryside on this exhilarating walk across the Dunstable Downs.
-Along the way, discover diverse wildlife, Iron Age hill forts and burial mounds.
+Along the way, discover diverse wildlife, Iron Age hill forts; burial mounds and the Ridgeway Link.

 While you're here

 Suitable for active families.
 Don’t forget to pop into the Chilterns Gateway Centre for some delicious food and a browse around our gift shop.

 From the car park walk slightly downhill over the grass area, then turn right at the wind catcher following the path along the top of the slope, past the site of the medieval warren, as far as the Five Knolls tumuli.

 Lying on the edge of the Downs, this Scheduled Ancient Monument is the largest round barrow cemetery in Bedfordshire.
 Visible as bumps against the skyline, the burial mounds were excavated in the 1850s and 1920s, revealing that they originated in the late Neolithic and Bronze Age and re-used for burial in the Roman period.

 Continue downhill to West Street, which runs along the line of the Icknield Way.

 Cross West Street on to Green Lane opposite, known also as Drovers' Way.